 Before making a bank account transfer, make sure you consider the following:

-The fees charged by the bitcoin exchange or broker
+The fees charged by the cryptocurrency exchange or broker

 For example, if you want to buy BTC on Binance, you’ll need to do the following:

 Register for an account with Binance.